Narcissistic Love Patterns: The Romantic

 What is happening: The novelty of enacting the perfect loving couple has worn off and he is beginning to see you more realistically.
 He has started to see things about you that do not exactly fit his fantasies of perfect love.
 He is also getting slightly bored.
 He has run through his repertoire of romantic gestures and now that it is time to seal the deal and either move in with you or propose, he wants out of the relationship.

-With more normal guys, all the romantic moments and wonderful sex tend to lead towards greater intimacy and interpersonal trust.
-With Narcissistic men, as the relationship becomes more real, they begin to feel disappointed and stifled.
+For normal men, all the romantic moments and wonderful sex tend to lead towards greater intimacy and interpersonal trust.
+For narcissistic men, as the relationship becomes more real, they begin to feel disappointed and stifled.
 It is one thing to fantasize about marrying you, it is another to stay emotionally connected to you once things get to the point of moving to the next stage of the relationship.
 As reality sets in, these men find a way to back out of the relationship.
 Suddenly, one day your realize that the person that you thought was the love of your life is now out of your life.
 You are left with a million unanswered questions.
 Why did he leave?
 Was any of what happened between you real?
 Will he come back?

-Here are two of the most common rationalizations that Romantic Narcissists use to justify leaving you:
+Here are two of the most common rationalizations that these men use to justify leaving you:

 This article is based on four of my Quora.com posts:

 - Do Narcissists ever discard people permanently?
 (12/13/16)